 When external control (wired or wireless) is used, the DMX start address of the fixture needs to match the start address being used by the controlling device.
-Color fixtures use four (or five) DMX channels (for Red, Green, Blue and White (and/or Amber)), beginning with the one chosen here; white-only models require just one DMX channel and DW model require two channels
+Color fixtures use four DMX channels (for Red, Green, Blue and White), beginning with the one chosen here; white-only models require just one DMX channel.